 As you consider an MBA, you will naturally attempt to calculate your return on investment.
-GMAT recently released an article based on survey results about the value of an MBA and they discovered, “Ninety-six percent rate the overall value of their degree ‘good’ to ‘outstanding’, and 91 percent say they would pursue their degree again if given the choice.”
+According to a survey of MBA students by GMAT regarding the value of an MBA program, "Ninety-six percent rate the overall value of their degree ‘good’ to ‘outstanding’, and 91 percent say they would pursue their degree again if given the choice."

 Here are a few groups that we recommend:

 - Forté Fellows Program for women—if you are selected as a Forté Fellow, you will receive a scholarship from the school.
 Click here for more on the benefits offered by the Forté Foundation.
 Become a member of the Forté Foundation (it's free) by clicking here

 - Management Leadership for Tomorrow is for underrepresented minorities such as African-Americans, Latinos and Native Americans who are interested in pursuing graduate business education